shahanakhundmir/MarsRover/README.md

 :star: Control + Shift + P - and select pytest as testing framework

-🧪 From Left sidebar the test symbol should appear  click on this
+🧪 From Left sidebar the test symbol should appear, click on this to see all tests

-Run tests from this section - ✔️ means that tests are running
+Run tests from this section : ✔️ means that tests are running